 24 Oct Could Your Backups Survive A Ransomware Attack?

-More and more businesses and organizations are getting stung by ransomware demands.
+More and more businesses and organizations are getting stung by ransomware attacks.
 Hospitals, schools, social networks…some days it seems like an epidemic that leaps around arbitrarily, and hackers are raking in millions.

 Ransomware attacks are devious in their simplicity.
 A user in the target business is tricked into opening a file, usually through a phishing email or download.
 The file contains malware which instantly encrypts your data and demands money in exchange for the password.

-All of the target businesses should have backups, which they could simply revert to without paying any money, but the FBI reports more than $209 million was sent to hackers in the first quarter of this year alone.
+All of the target businesses should have backups, which they could simply revert to without paying any money.
+However, the FBI reports more than $209 million was sent to hackers in the first quarter of this year alone.
 Keep in mind, this was just payments within the US, and only counts those who came forward.

 Last year it was only $25million.